ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Verifiable Data Structure:

-: a data structure which supports one or more proof types, such as "inclusion proofs" or "consistency proofs" (as defined in {{-COMETRE}}).
+: a data structure which supports one or more proof types, such as "inclusion proofs" or "consistency proofs", for Signed Statements as they are Registered to a Transparency Service.
+SCITT supports multiple Verifiable Data Structures and Receipt formats as defined in {{-COMETRE}}, accommodating different Transparency Service implementations.
+May be referenced as an Append-only log, indicating it's immutable nature.
 {: #mybody}

 # Definition of Transparency

 In this document, the definition of transparency is intended to build over abstract notions of Append-only Logs and Receipts.
 Existing transparency systems such as Certificate Transparency are instances of this definition.
+SCITT supports multiple Append-only log formats, as defined in {{-COMETRE}}, and uses Verifiable Data Structure throughout the document.

 A Signed Statement is an identifiable and non-repudiable Statement made by an Issuer.
 The Issuer selects additional metadata and attaches a proof of endorsement (in most cases, a signature) using the identity key of the Issuer that binds the Statement and its metadata.
 Signed Statements can be made transparent by attaching a proof of Registration by a Transparency Service, in the form of a Receipt.
-Receipts demonstrate inclusion of Signed Statements in the Append-only Log of a Transparency Service.
+Receipts demonstrate inclusion of Signed Statements in the Verifiable Data Structure of a Transparency Service.
 By extension, the Signed Statement may say an Artifact (for example, a firmware binary) is transparent if it comes with one or more Transparent Statements from its author or owner, though the context should make it clear what type of Signed Statements is expected for a given Artifact.

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable.